freshcom/freshcom-api/README.md

 I don't recommend using this in production just yet.
 I am aiming for a stable release by early August 2018.

+Make sure you use the develop branch, all the instruction here is base on the develop branch.

 ## Introduction

 Freshcom API is a eCommerce backend solution that provides a RESTful eCommerce API.